Eburonia/i-remember/README.md

 ### Accessibility
 * All images have been foreseen with an alternative (alt) text in case the image cannot be loaded.
 This also helps the screen readers.
 * Aria-labels have been introduced where needed to give important information to the screen readers.
-The W3C Markup Validator generates an error when aria-labels are added to divisions functioning like a button (see Editor page).
-For that reason, no aria-labels have been added to divisions that function as buttons.
+The W3C Markup Validator generates an error when aria-labels are added to divisions functioning like a editable fields (see Editor page).
+For that reason, no aria-labels have been added to divisions that function as editable fields.

 ### Future Features
 * A future feature could be working with a database so the end-user can store flashcard sets externally to avoid the not-so user-friendly way of storing your flashcard sets right now.
-At the moment, you have to download every time your newly created flashcard sets and also when you have adjusted them.
+At the moment, you have to download your newly created flashcard sets and also when you have adjusted them.
-* The statistics at the moment are also not spectacular and can be expanded and even stored in a database in the future.
+* The statistics at the moment are also not spectacular and can be expanded and even stored in a database.

 <!-- Technologies Used -->